Instant Pot Rice Pudding

 instant pot rice pudding ingredients in bowls on a wooden blue table

-• Milk – I recommend that you use whole milk for the creamiest pudding.
+• Milk and Water – I use whole milk for the creamiest pudding, and a little water helps everything cook evenly.

-• Salt – Just a bit of kosher salt for a clean, fresh, salty taste without bitterness.
+• Salt – Just a pinch of kosher salt balances the flavors without any bitterness.

 photo collage of steps how to make instant pot rice pudding

-4. Stir and serve: After it is depressurized, open it and add the sweetened condensed milk and the vanilla.
-Stir well and then serve.
+Stir and serve: Once the pressure is released, I open the lid and stir in the sweetened condensed milk and vanilla.
+I mix everything well until creamy, then it’s ready to serve.

 Expert tip